-9.16 Any notice the council wants to serve on you (including a notice to quit, forfeiture notice, break notice or any other statutory notice) and any court proceedings may be served personally or by first class post addressed to you at the property or your last known address.
-The council may also leave any notice at the property by posting it through the front door or otherwise by affixing it to a conspicuous part of the property.
-Delivery of a notice as described in this paragraph will constitute good and proper service.
+- 9.9 Any notice the council wants to serve on you or any court proceedings may be served personally or by first class post addressed to you at the property or your last known address.
+The council may also leave any notice at the property by posting it through the front door or otherwise by affixing it to a conspicuous part of the property. - 9.10 Delivery of a notice or court proceedings by any of the ways set out in 9.9 above will constitute good and proper service.